US retail sales up a record 17.7% in a partial rebound

 BALTIMORE (AP) — U.S. retail sales jumped by a record 17.7% from April to May, with spending partially rebounding after the coronavirus had shut down businesses, flattened the economy and paralyzed consumers during the previous two months.

-The Commerce Department’s report Tuesday showed that retail sales have retraced some of the record-setting month-to-month plunges of March (8.3%) and April (14.7%) as businesses have increasingly reopened.
+The government’s report Tuesday showed that retail sales have retraced some of the record-setting month-to-month plunges of March (8.3%) and April (14.7%) as businesses have increasingly reopened.
 Still, the pandemic’s damage to retail sales remains severe, with purchases still down 6.1% from a year ago.

+Last month’s bounce-back comes against the backdrop of an economy that may have begun what could be a slow and prolonged recovery.
+In May, employers added 2.5 million jobs, an unexpected increase that suggested that the job market has bottomed out.
+Still, a big unknown overhanging the economy is whether early gains in job growth, retail sales and other areas can be sustained over the coming months or whether they may plateau at a low level.

+“This may very well be the shortest, but still deepest, recession ever,” said Jennifer Lee, a senior economist at BMO Capital Markets.
+But she added that it’s “not likely that we’ll see a repeat in June as this is pent-up demand unleashed in one month.”

 The virus-induced recession not only diminished spending in most sectors of the economy.
 It has also accelerated shifts in where people shop and what they buy.

-The changes have in many cases intensified the financial strain on traditional physical stores and boosted online purchases.
+The changes forced by the coronavirus have aided online retailers and building materials stores and other outlets that stayed open during the outbreak.
+Other businesses are facing persistent financial strains.

 Sales at non-store retailers, which include internet companies like Amazon and eBay, rose 9% in May after posting growth of 9.5% in April.
-Clothiers achieved a stunning 188% monthly gain, but that was not enough to offset a 63.4% drop over the past 12 months.
+They are up a sizable 30.8% from a year ago.

+Building materials stores enjoyed a monthly gain of 10.9% last month and annualized growth of 16.4%.
+Grocers have posed a 14.4% annual sales increase, reflecting fewer people eating out at restaurants because of the pandemic.

+Other sectors in retail posted spectacular growth in May yet still face an uncertain future given the blows they absorbed in March and April.
+Clothiers achieved a stunning 188% monthly gain but still remain down 63% over the past 12 months.
+Furniture store sales surged 90% last month, but they’re still down more than 21% on the year.
+This same pattern holds for restaurants, electronics stores, department stores and auto dealers.

 Retail sales account for roughly half of all consumer spending, which fuels about 70% of total economic activity.
 The rest of consumer spending includes services, from cellphone and internet contracts to gym memberships and child care.